MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Create-volume-raid.md

 Creates a RAID\-5 volume using three or more specified dynamic disks.

 > [!IMPORTANT]
-> This DiskPart command is not available in any edition of Windows Vista.
+> This DiskPart command is not available in any edition of Windows??Vista.

 For examples of how this command can be used, see [Examples](#BKMK_examples).